-Hoping to encourage local music teachers to integrate improvisation and composition activities in their practice, Jashen organized “Composing in the Classroom: Models & Designs for the Creative Music Teachers” – a three-day hands-on workshop/conference for forty-eight music teachers throughout Chicago and Evanston.
+Hoping to encourage local music teachers to integrate such activities in their practice, Jashen co-organized along with Dr. Maud Hickey, ‘Composing in the Classroom: Models & Designs for the Creative Music Teachers’ – a three-day hands-on workshop/conference for forty-eight music teachers throughout Chicago.

 Under the direction of Dr. Hickey, he co-facilitated a Garage Band composition program at Cook County Juvenile Detention Center Chicago.
 A paper delineating the effects musical mentoring with incarcerated youth had on university undergraduates was presented at the ISME conference in Glasgow, 2016, and is in the review process for publication.

 Jashen has worked in a variety of settings including the Bay View Opera House, San Francisco Symphony, Ile Omode School in East Oakland, Hamilton Homeless Shelter for Children and Families, Our Lady of The Visitacion, and The Universität der Künste Berlin.